Kylewilliamsonv1/currency-exchange/README.md

 ## Setup/Installation Requirements

 * _Clone repo currenccy-exchange off GitHub_
-* _Open currenccy-exchange file using terminal_
+* _Open currency-exchange file using terminal_
 * _launch code editor_
+* _visit https://www.exchangerate-api.com/ and sign up_
+* _add API key received into the .env file by replacing the exitsting key_
 * _run npm install_
 * _run npm start_

 _To set up this program the user will need to clone the repository to their desktop and then open it up with a code editor.
-Once opened the user will then need to run npm install in the terminal to install the dependencies listed in the .json file.
+The user will also need to visit https://www.exchangerate-api.com/ and sign up for an API key.
+When the API is received the user will need to replace the existing API key in the .env file.
+The user will now need to run npm install in the terminal to install the dependencies listed in the .json file.
 The user will then run npm run start to bundle the application and launch the browser._

 ## License